Hints & FAQs for Applicants

 Hint 4: Do Your Research

-When comparing endorsing bodies, take a look at the endorsing body's boards and the quality of their website (Do they copy/plagiarize from others?
-Why?).
-Look at what their leadership has written and done in the field.
-Are they active in national pastoral care organizations?
-Are they well-credentialed?
+When comparing endorsing bodies, take a look at the endorsing body's boards and the quality of their website (Do they copy/plagiarize forms and even entire pages from others [mostly from The Coalition of Spirit-filled Churches!] ?
+Why?)
+Look at what their leadership and advisors have written and accomplished in the field.
+Are the Endorsers themselves active in national pastoral care organizations [like the COMISS Network, or the Association of Religious Endorsing Bodies, or the Association of Professional Chaplains, the College of Pastoral Supervision & Psychotherapy, the Association for Clinical Pastoral Education, the National Conference on Ministry in the Armed Forces, etc], attending annual meetings and sitting on national boards?
+Are the Endorsers themselves well-credentialed and well-experienced as chaplains and professional pastoral caregivers?
 Ask around about them among national organizations and military recruiters.
 Are they known and respected?

-Ministers' fellowships, chaplains' gatherings and organizations, and ordination "companies" (just Google "fast clergy ordination" or "become ordained today"!) do not meet the requirements that the government sets for its military chaplains [please see http://www.dtic.mil/whs/directives/corres/pdf/130428p.pdf, page 13, E220.127.116.11].
+Ministers' fellowships, chaplains' gatherings and organizations, and ordination "companies" (just Google "fast clergy ordination" or "become ordained today"!) do not meet the requirements that the government sets for its military chaplains [please see DOD Instruction Number 1304.28, page 12, paragraph 4.2.b.
+(1)].
 Besides, what person desiring to be an authentic, qualified chaplain would want such a bogus, non-relationship-based ordination?
 Anecdotally, one endorser has recently reported that one of their denomination's clergy utilized an internet-based "ordaining company" to get his dog ordained and was able to do so – for a fee – immediately.
 This ordination company has very few, if any, real congregations or lay constituency, and yet it claims on its website that it is able to secure ecclesiastical endorsement for its clergy desiring to be military chaplains.
 A good rule of thumb: If it seems too easy and too quick to be valid or true, it probably is!
 Let the prospective clergy beware!

 In stark contrast to such ordination/endorsement companies, The Coalition of Spirit-filled Churches (CSC), is a bona fide coalition of independent congregations and networks/fellowships of like-minded congregations.
 And the CSC is not a "closed coalition."
 We are always open to more congregations and networks of churches affiliating with us, giving us their permission to represent their group's clergy for chaplaincy purposes only – and at no charge.
 [We are strictly a faith ministry totally supported by the voluntary donations of our chaplains and partner congregations and groups and friends] Hence, if you are already ordained by your local congregation or network of churches, PLEASE remain in that fellowship where you are loved and being cared for.
 You need not be re-ordained nor have your ordination transferred.
 Rather, simply ask that body where you are ordained to authorize The CSC to represent them and you.
 Please see http://spirit-filled.org/joining.html, and invite them to "sign-up" with us.